Loading...

 But does it really matter?
 No, we get the same answer either way.

-The one that you feel most comfortable with, but try if you can to always use that most efficient method.
+But try if you can to always use that most efficient method.

 So for example, 11 5/8 multiplied by 32.

-Because when we convert 11 5/8 into an improper fraction, we end up with quite a large numerator that we might prefer not to be multiplying.
+Because when we convert 11 5/8 into an improper fraction, we end up with quite a large numerator, that we might prefer not to be multiplying.

 Let's give this one a go.